 Our Board of Directors

-Susan Crocker is the recent past Chair of the Toronto Arts Foundation and has been a Toronto Arts Council Board member since 2011.
+Susan is the past Chair of the Toronto Arts Foundation and has been a Toronto Arts Council Board member since 2011.
 She sits on the Board of the Gardiner Museum, and has previously served as Co-Chair of the Advisory Board of the Institute for Contemporary Culture at the Royal Ontario Museum (ROM), Trustee of the ROM, Chair of the Canadian Stage Company and Chair of the Board of Management of St. Lawrence Centre for the Arts.
-In 2011-12 she served on the City of Toronto Mayor’s Arts Task Force.
+In 2011-12, she served on the City of Toronto Mayor’s Arts Task Force.

 Bhattacharya began her career with the Menaka Thakkar Dance Company and as an independent dance artist appeared with a number of Canadian companies.
 Her powerful, humanistic dance works have been described as “transforming bharatanatyam dance vocabulary into stunning contemporary dance” (Globe & Mail).
-In 2008 she founded Nova Dance, the company’s productions have been presented from coast to coast in Canada and in Germany and Japan, they have garnered 5 Dora Mavor Moore Award Nominations.
+In 2008, she founded Nova Dance – the company’s productions have been presented from coast-to-coast in Canada and in Germany and Japan, they have garnered five Dora Mavor Moore Award Nominations.
 Nova was the recipient of the 2012 Victor Martyn Lynch Staunton Award for outstanding artistic achievement in dance.

 Andrew Walker – Secretary